Solar Panel Types: Which One Do You Need?

 Monocrystalline solar panels

-The original technology, monocrystalline cells are typically made from a continuous cast of silicon.
 This results in an ultra-pure material with minimal gaps, allowing virtually all photons to be converted into solar energy using this design.

 Like all other types of solar cells, monocrystalline solar cells are composed of positive and negative sides.
 The difference is that both the top and bottom of the cell are coated with silicon, doubling the amount of surface area in contact with the sun’s energy.
-This design allows for a superior conversion rate and ultimately more efficiency than polycrystalline and thin-film panels.
+This design allows for a superior conversion rate and, ultimately, more efficiency than polycrystalline and thin-film panels.

 Monocrystalline solar panels have been used in space since the 1970s and continue to be used today on satellites and other spacecraft due to their sturdy manufacturing process.
-For this reason, it is also one of the most expensive types of solar panels available on today’s market.
+For this reason, it is also one of the most expensive types of solar panels available in today’s market.

-Furthermore, they typically range from 18-20 percent efficiency which doesn’t seem like much compared to recent advancements in polycrystalline and thin-film technologies.
+Furthermore, they typically range from 18-20 percent efficiency, which doesn’t seem like much compared to recent advancements in polycrystalline and thin-film technologies.

 However, the difference is that monocrystalline cells can achieve such high efficiencies even at relatively small sizes.
-This results in a smaller overall system which will save you money on installation and materials costs.
+This results in a smaller overall system, which will save you money on installation and materials costs.

-Monocrystalline solar panels (also known as single crystal) feature a uniform look due to their 100 percent silicon composition and dark blue/black appearance when installed.
+Monocrystalline solar panels, also known as single crystal, feature a uniform look due to their 100 percent silicon composition and dark blue/black appearance when installed.

-The best applications for this type of panel are those where the price isn’t as much of an issue as well as installations where space is limited.
+The best applications for this type of panel are those where the price isn’t as much of an issue, as well as installations where space is limited.
 They’re also great as accent pieces around the home (on gates, mailboxes, fencing) or in office buildings with low ceilings.

 Polycrystalline Solar Panels